RanaivosonHerimanitra/myreadsReactProject/README.md

 ![](./filter.png)

 A new component is also created to handle list of books found by search keywords of the API Udacity provides us.
-It has basically the same strcuture as `ListBooks**` components except a modified function to create shelf status because they don't have one (on click options).
+It has basically the same structure as `ListBooks**` components except a modified function to create shelf status because they don't have one (on click options).

 ![](./shelfcreate.png)